 I’ve spoken with women being sent to the sidelines and the fringes of the already established or premade family.
-Women have shared with me experiences of alienation and out right rejection by their skids in their own homes.
-Women’s self esteem and more importantly their self worth goes into a nose dive.
-Losing all sense of themselves, repeated failed attempts at being a caring authority figure or caring mother figure, are often the by products.
+Women have shared with me experiences of rejection and verbal abuse by their step kids in their own homes.
+Women’s self esteem and more importantly ,their self worth goes into a nose dive.
+Losing all sense of themselves, after repeated failed attempts at being a caring authority figure or caring mother figure, are often the by products.
 They react by withdrawing emotionally and set up protective barriers around their hearts.

 Then sometimes thoughts of “I hate my stepkid” or “I resent my stepkid” or “if that child were mine they would NEVER get away with that” start to ooze out of very desperate places.
 And then almost immediately panic, shame, and self judgement overwhelm them at the admission “I can’t hate my stepkids.
 I shouldn’t hate my stepkids…I am better than this.
-This isn’t me.
-Only cold, heartless people hate children.
-AND I am definitely not one of those”.
+This isn’t me”.
 It goes against the very grain of what we believe women are supposed to be and who we are- nurturers and care takers.
 However, we get stuck on an emotional field of landmines.
 You are told- and you believe- that you are supposed to love them like your own.

 But what if you don’t love them like your own?
 What if you don’t even like them?
 What if their presence is barely tolerable?
 They drive you crazy.
 They are lazy, selfish, disrespectful.
 They are ruining your relationship with your spouse because of their behaviours.